nolantait/staticky/README.md

 the site template).
 This matches what you might expect when using Phlex in Rails with `phlex-rails`.

+## Live reloading

+The development server has been hooked up with some live reloading using server-side events.

+A javascript script is inserted into the `<head>` tag during development which will poll the `_staticky/live_reloading` endpoint.
+If files have changed then a reload is triggered with `Turbo` if available, and just plain `window.location.reload()` if not.

+You can toggle this off by setting `live_reloading` to false inside the config.

 ## Configuration

 We can override the configuration according to the settings defined on the main